kalabharath/pcs_driven_iterative_resampling/README.md

 -The current scripts are written for PBS load balancer. </br>

 # Support
-I will answer any of your questions on using PCSs in Rosetta. email me at kalabharath@gmail.com </br>
+For any of your questions on using PCSs in Rosetta, please email me at kalabharath@gmail.com </br>